Link Bait Sucks – People Are Not Fish

 you do not manipulate anybody and you do not treat humans like fish.
 You can make people link to you without tricking them!

-Link incentives are so straightforward that people of course notice what you are up to and they decide consciously whether they support you or not.
+Attracting links is so straightforward that people of course notice what you are up to and they decide consciously whether they support you or not.

 Nobody likes people that just parrot the elite without adding any new thoughts or value.
 By being yourself with everything that annoys you, you will reach people.